- About Web Upload

 - Use the Revised ST8 Out-of-State Use Tax Return file layout.

-For periods prior to July 1, 2013, continue to use your existing Sales Tax file layouts.
+For periods prior to July 1, 2013, use the following Sales Tax file layouts.

 ST-8 Out-of-State Use Tax Return